The Unsolved Murder of Diana Kay Karnes | North Omaha, NE | 1969

 About Diana K. Karnes

-Diana Karnes was born Diana Arneson in Sioux City, IA.
-She was a mother of 7 (4 biological children and 3 foster children) who worked as a waitress and dancer with a booking agency called CBC Enterprises, Inc. A week before her death she was working as a go-go dancer in the Cobra Lounge in Marshalltown, IA.
+Diana Karnes (36) was born to Frances Edwards and Myrtle (Green) Massey and named Virginia Edwards.
+She was later adopted by Elmer and Beulah Arneson in 1939 and renamed Diana.
+She was born in Clinton, IA, although she grew up in Sioux City.
+At the time of her death she was 36 years old and was a mother of 7 (4 biological children and 3 foster children).
+Diana worked as a waitress and dancer with a local booking agency called CBC Enterprises, Inc. A week before her death she was working as a go-go dancer in the Cobra Lounge in Marshalltown, IA.

-She lived with her children and husband, Fred P. Karnes, who called the Omaha police at noon on Thursday to ask about the body found, which had not been positively identified yet.
-Her and her family were living in a camper trailer in De Soto Bend, IA.
-Some newspapers early on mention Diana and Fred as separated.
-However, the night she was murdered Fred drove her to a tavern on North Saddle Creek Rd.
-He said he last saw Diana when she refused a ride home at 12:30AM from the same tavern.
+She lived with her children and husband, Fred P. Karnes, in a camper trailer in De Soto Bend, IA.
+Some newspapers mention Diana and Fred as separated.
+However, the night she was murdered Fred drove her to work at a tavern on North Saddle Creek Rd.
+He said he last saw Diana when she refused a ride home at 12:30AM from the tavern.
 He left and never saw her again.
+Fred called the Omaha police the next day when it was announced a woman's body was found, but not positively identified.
+He later identified her.

 On July 29th, the police cut the long grass along the road near where the body was found in order to locate the murder weapon, a knife.
 The murder weapon was not found.
 I find it odd the police decided to cut the grass, as it would destroy potential key evidence at the crime scene.
 I'm assuming it was processed thoroughly before this.